 Resistance Seam Welding:

-In principle seam welding is similar to spot welding except that it uses disc shaped electrodes.
+In principle, resistance seam welding is similar to spot welding except that it uses disc-shaped electrodes.
 A current impulse is applied through the rollers to the material in contact with them.
-The heat generated thus rollers to the material in the pressure from the electrodes completes the weld.
-If the current is put OFF and ON quickly, a continuous fusion zone made up of overlapping nuggets is obtained and the process is known as Stitch Welding Process.
+The heat generated thus rollers to the material in the pressure from the electrodes completing the weld.
+If the current is put OFF and ON quickly, a continuous fusion zone made up of overlapping nuggets is obtained, and the process is known as Stitch Welding Process.

-Unlike spot welding the disc shaped electrodes are not separated after each weld, but maintain continues pressure over the work pieces.
+Unlike spot welding, the disc-shaped electrodes are not separated after each weld but maintain continuous pressure over the workpieces.
 The electrode current is timed to flow in pulses so that a row of welds is produced along the interface.
 Copper alloy electrodes are used to keep the heat at the electrode contact surface to a minimum.
 The motion of the electrodes and current impulses are so arranged that the weld nuggets overlap forming a gas or liquid pressure tight weld.